Quasi-steady emission from repeating fast radio bursts can be explained by magnetar wind nebulae: Discussion

-While rotational energy from a young NS is likely to be the primary reservoir that powers magnetized nebula, energy released from the dissipation of interior magnetic fields can be significant at later times $t_{\rm age} \gg t_{\rm sd}$ once the NS spins down.
-We estimated the total energy injected into the MWN based on the NS rotational energy injection model proposed by \citet{KM2017}.
-For the magnetar flare energy injection model, we adopted $B_{\rm int}=10^{16}\,{\rm G}$ and $t_{\rm inj}=0.6\,{\rm yr}$ as suggested by \citet{MM2018}.
+While rotational energy from a young NS is likely to be the primary reservoir that powers magnetized nebula, energy released from the dissipation of interior magnetic fields (magnetar flares) can be significant at later times $t_{\rm age} \gg t_{\rm sd}$.
+We estimated the total energy injected into the MWN based on the NS rotational energy injection model proposed by \citet{Murase2016}.
+For the magnetar flare energy injection model, we adopted parameters suggested by \citet{Beloborodov2017}.
 In addition to the SNe progenitor and energy injection models, synchrotron flux from the magnetized nebula is determined by NS parameters such as $B_{\rm dip} \sim 10^{12}-10^{15}\,{\rm G}$, $P_i \sim 1-30\,{\rm ms}$ and $t_{\rm age} \gtrsim t_{\rm obs}$.